Skip to main content

 One of Verto’s strongest attributes is the support provided to each participant.
 From pre-enrollment to planning for your future post-Verto, you’ll have a team of specialists alongside you.

 Enrollment: Our Verto Senior Admissions Counselors are experts in each of Verto’s programs and will be your first point of contact as you consider starting college abroad.
-From answering your questions about locations such as courses available and housing options, to connecting you with Verto’s Student Financial Services team who’ll walk you through payment options and scholarship opportunities, your Verto Senior Admissions Counselor will inform and advise you on everything you need to know–making the decision to study abroad the easiest one you’ve ever made.
+From answering your questions about locations (such as courses available and housing options) to connecting you with Verto’s Student Financial Services team (who’ll walk you through payment options and scholarship opportunities), your Verto Senior Admissions Counselor will inform and advise you on everything you need to know–making the decision to study abroad the easiest one you’ve ever made.

 Pre-departure: Once you’ve chosen your location, your Student Onboarding Advisor will guide you through the pre-departure process, which includes passports, applying for your student visa, sharing flight information and completing various other forms to keep you on track for your departure date.
 As a William & Mary Spring Pathway participant, you will also receive an invitation to connect directly with your destination partner school as part of Verto orientation.

-Verto’s dedicated Student Life team hosts 3 required pre-departure sessions: the Global Orientation, Location Orientation, and Care Team Circle.
+Verto’s dedicated Student Life team hosts three required pre-departure sessions: the Global Orientation, Location Orientation, and Care Team Circle.
 These three sessions are focused on student support, health & safety, on-site logistics, cultural insights, and community building.
 These events are great opportunities to meet your future classmates and get you prepared and excited before you even leave home!

-Verto’s Academics team will guide you in how to select courses, complete placement exams for courses such as math, science, or Spanish and Italian languages, share your AP/IB test scores, and submit your final high school transcripts.
+Verto’s Academics team will guide you in how to select courses; complete placement exams for courses such as math, science, or Spanish and Italian languages; share your AP/IB test scores; and submit your final high school transcripts.

 Verto Education takes the health and well-being of our participants seriously.